lkleinbrodt/SideQuest/README.md

 ## Overview

-**SideQuest** is a mobile app that delivers **three personalized “side quests” every morning**.
+**SideQuest** is a mobile app that delivers personalized side quests that the user can take on.
 These quests are small, fun, achievable challenges that help users add novelty, productivity, and joy to their day — without guilt or pressure.

 Users can:

 - Receive a fresh set of quests each morning (auto-generated with AI).
 - Pick which quests to pursue.
-- Mark them complete (or skipped) later in the day.
+- Mark them complete (or abandoned) later in the day.
-- Give thumbs-up/thumbs-down feedback to refine future quests.
+- Give feedback to refine future quests.

-The app is **single-user focused** at first (to keep scope tight), but we’ll build with real persistence and APIs so it can grow into a multi-user/social product if desired.

 ---

 ## Product Goals

 - **Delight, not guilt:** SideQuest is about fun nudges, not chores.
-- **Tiny adventures:** Each quest should take ≤15 minutes.
 - **Personalized:** Quests reflect user preferences and past feedback.
 - **Varied:** No two mornings feel the same.
-- **Lightweight build:** Weekend-sized MVP using React Native, Flask, Supabase, and an LLM backend.
+- **Fun** The most important thing is that we give quests that actually are fun + positive in the user's life.

 ---